motionharvest/VectorScrolling/readme.md

 There is a demo included showing how to control a Greensock TimelineLite animation with this new implementation.
 Everything else should be easy to figure out for yourself.

 Enjoy animating everything!

+UPDATE
+#### inside or outside ####
+You can pass a boolean as a second parameter to the piggy function to tell RenderFarm if you want to track the element ONLY when it is fully inside the window.

+TODO
+need to recalculate some stuff when you resize, but that shouldn't be too hard.